 Livelihoods and economic inclusion

-UNHCR supports vulnerable people to increase self-reliance and reduce their dependency on assistance by providing agricultural support (seeds and livestock), restoring vocational training schools and irrigation systems, and assisting people to start-up small businesses through trainings and grants.
+UNHCR supports vulnerable people to increase self-reliance and reduce their dependency on assistance by providing agricultural support (seeds and livestock), restoring vocational training schools and irrigation systems, and assists people to start-up small businesses through trainings and grants.

 Health